tbela99/yaml/README.md

 ## PHP Yaml Parser and Dumper

-Based on the Symphonie Yaml Component
+Based on the Symphony Yaml Component

 ## Modify Yaml And Preserve Comments